 Video advertisements aired on CBC, CTV, and Global.

 The Do More campaign included online, radio and video advertisements highlighting the exciting places and experiences Nova Scotia offers.

 Tourism Nova Scotia launched fresh Do More ads in September to encourage Martimers to keep exploring Nova Scotia throughout the fall.

-The Ultimate Nova Scotia Road Trip contest invites people to post photos of themselves enjoying one, or as many possible, of 25 quintessential Nova Scotia activities – from whale watching to indulging in a late night donair – for a chance to win an incredible local getaway.
+The Ultimate Nova Scotia Road Trip contest invited people to post photos of themselves enjoying one, or as many possible, of 25 quintessential Nova Scotia activities – from whale watching to indulging in a late night donair – for a chance to win an incredible local getaway.